hyperledger-archives/avalon/PREREQUISITES.md

 ### Run aesm service on host machine
 If you are behind a corporate proxy, uncomment and update the proxy type and aesm proxy lines in /etc/aesmd.conf:
 ```
 proxy type = manual
 aesm proxy = http://your-proxy:your-port
 ```

-Start aesm service on host machine
+Start the AESM service on the host machine
 ```
 sudo source /opt/intel/libsgx-enclave-common/aesm/aesm_service
 ```